dragosprju/pydgilib-template-project/README.md

 **Library**

-- [x] Fix title of plot (by exposing title option in the example project here)
+- [x] Fix title of plot (by exposing title option in the example project hereș will probably repair in library repo later)

 **README**